According to research by Professor Steven Rogelberg 50% of meetings are seen as engaging - of course this means that 50% are not.

 - Limit mandatory invitations to the right people, make invitations optional for other people.

 - Actively facilitate - make sure no one is left out and that no one dominates.

 - Take notes.
 Send out a summary - private if applicable otherwise share widely for feedback and communication.
 This is vital! - If potential attendees know that they will get a summary they can choose not to attend but still get all they need from the meeting.

 There are some common types of communications in organisations where the default mechanism is create a meeting but you might be just as effective by sending a written communication:

 - Decision Making

-To handle these scenarios you should instead write a document (or email) and ask for feedback.
+To handle these information sharing scenarios you should instead write a document (or email) and ask for feedback.
 Maybe afterwards you can organise a meeting to discuss feedback but start with a well researched and written document.
 Even the meetings you run in person are far more effective if you write appropriate material before and after.